Marijuana is one of the world's most commonly used psychoactive drug.Last updated: June 1, 2018

 Cannabis indica’s effects tends to cause sedative effects whereas Cannabis sativa is what’s known to cause the more “cerebral high”.
-All forms of marijuana, hemp, weed, are from the Cannabis sativa species; for example, Cannabis indica is a sub species.
+All forms of marijuana, hemp, and weed, are from the Cannabis sativa species; for example, Cannabis indica is a sub species of cannabis sativa.

 What is in Marijuana?

 Of the 500 chemicals, many have been identified.
-There are over 80, but potentially as many as 100, cannabinoids in marijuana and these are the primary ingredient in marijuana.
+There are over 80, but potentially as many as 100, cannabinoids in marijuana.
+These are the primary ingredient in marijuana.
 Cannabinoids are what cause the high as well as provide the most medicinal value.

 Additionally, there are over 120 terpenes in marijuana.
 Terpenes are what cause marijuana to have its distinct smell.
-Beyond that however, terpenes are known to be anti-inflammatory as well as feature antibiotic effects.
+Beyond that however, terpenes are known to be anti-inflammatory as well as have possible antibiotic effects.

 What are Other Names for Marijuana?